heartistizio/elevator-control/README.md

 If it is going down: [LowerFloorsReversed][HigherFloors]

-Where HigherFloors are sorted floor destinations that are higher than current floor, and LowerFloors are sorted in reverse floor destinations that are lower than the current floor.
+Where HigherFloors are sorted floor destinations that are higher than current floor, and LowerFloorsReversed are sorted in reverse floor destinations that are lower than the current floor.

 ### Advantages